ronaldtebrake/portfolio/src/content/blog/drupalcon-2024-barcelona.md

 I believe, similar to how Dries reflected on Gaudí's life’s work, the Sagrada Familia, and how it’s not just Gaudí’s legacy but also the work of many other craftsmen, Drupal CMS kickstarts a bunch of new, shiny features.
 Some we can directly use, but if anything, it serves as great inspiration for us to continue our efforts working on our community experience platform, following in the footsteps of those man-made marvels in Drupal core and the contrib ecosystem.

-After taking some time to digest everything I've learned, here are some of the exciting innovations that truly resonated with me.
+After taking some time to digest everything I've learned, here are some of the exciting marvels that truly resonated with me.

 ## Access Policy API